 These are just a few examples of how our service levels are eroding; if we continue on our current financial path, the decline will become more and more evident.

-Our annual report provides information about some of the city's key accomplishments in Fiscal Year 2016/2017; projects and programs that have helped us maintain the standards you expect.
+Our annual report provides information about some of the city's key accomplishments in FY 2016-17; projects and programs that have helped us maintain the standards you expect.
 The dedication of people who work for the city every day made these possible.
 We would rather be investing in our community, but the current situation means we are doing more with less—and have been for some time.
 This is not sustainable, nor is healthy for any aspect of our city.

 This is why our City Council is considering what needs to be done to secure funding for core city services – police, library, community events, infrastructure, etc. It’s time we step up and have a direct conversation about what kind of city you want Tigard to be in 10 years, and what it will take to ensure that Tigard is a safe community with a sound future.